Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Prospects and Outlook

 \makeatletter \section\t@section \makeatother

-\acknowledgements{ We would like to thank Hassan Jawahery and Zoltan Ligeti for their comments on the manuscript.
+\acknowledgements{ We thank Hassan Jawahery and Zoltan Ligeti for their comments on the manuscript.
+We also are grateful to Maria R\'o$\dot{\text{z}}$a\'nska for her input on the Belle measurements of $R(\Dx)$ and to Marcello Rotondo for his expertise on the LHCb projections for ${\cal R}(H_{u})$, the $B_s\to D^{**}_s$ contributions, and other matters.
 We thank Ana Ovcharova for her help with the formatting of several plots.
 We thank Patrick Owen for sharing his work on the LHCb projections for ${\cal R}(H_{c})$ and subsequent discussions.
 We thank CERN for its hospitality during the initial preparation of this work.
 FB is supported by DFG Emmy-Noether Grant No. BE 6075/1-1 and BMBF Grant No. 05H19PDKB1.
 MFS is supported by the National Science Foundation under contract PHY-2012793.
 DJR is supported in part by the Office of High Energy Physics of the U.S. Department of Energy under contract DE-AC02-05CH11231. }

 \fancyhf{} \fancyhead[L]{} \fancyhead[R]{\textsl{References} \quad \thepage}

 \onecolumngrid